Exploring the potential for augmented reality in NZ business

 Standing on a large map of Australia and using the latest iPhone X, people could step through one of three virtual doorways into an immersive 360° video of an Aussie cityscape – whether that was a buzzy Darling Harbour view with Luna Park and the Opera House in the background, a bustling downtown scene in Adelaide’s Rundle Mall, or a sparkling vantage point from Perth’s iconic Queen Elizabeth Quay Bridge.
 From there, you could move the phone around to explore the full environment, or try stepping into another city.

-Whether AR will significantly change things for NZ businesses any time soon is yet to be seen, but there’s no doubt there’s potential gains for anyone willing to take the plunge.
+Whether AR will significantly change things for NZ businesses any time soon is yet to be seen, but there’s no doubt there are potential gains for anyone willing to take the plunge.
 Our experience working with AR to showcase a new product was definitely a positive one.
-It allowed us to communicate the ability to use your mobile phone plan in Australia in an innovative and new way whilst engaging with and entertaining customers.
+It allowed us to communicate the ability to use your mobile phone plan in Australia in an innovative and new way, whilst engaging with and entertaining customers.

 Watch how we did it: